 Regular Exfoliation Is a Must

 Once you’ve got your cleanser down, you need an exfoliator in your life.
-Maybe you’re used to the classic St. Ives apricot scrub.
-That still works well for many – St. Ives remains a classic skincare brand for good reason!
-Their products deliver.
 If you want to upgrade your exfoliant experience and you have oily skin – or combination oily, like me — you might love a mud or clay based exfoliator.
 Using and loving Ahava Mud Exfoliator lately, it’s really helped me tone down the oil in my t-zone, and keep my nose and chin smooth as can be.
 If your skin’s on the dry side, try that aloe face polish by After Affects – it uses jojoba beads and watermelon seed oil for maximum moisture and exfoliant properties.
 As far as mechanical exfoliation, of course you know how I feel about the Clarisonic brush.
 I know the price makes it not a possibility for everyone, but I do see it as an investment in beauty.
 And the Clarisonic Mia is cheaper, comes in a bigger range of colors, and is awesome for travel.
 Just sayin.

 The Thing About Toner